This post may contain affiliate links. Please read our disclosure policy.

 • teaspoon coarsely ground black pepper

-• ¾ cup grated carrots (about 2 medium carrots) To easily grate carrots, use the large holes on a box grater or you can use a food processor.
+• ¾ cup grated carrots (about 2 medium carrots) To easily grate carrots, use the large holes on a box grater or a food processor.

-• ¼ cup chopped red bell pepper (about ¼ of a medium red bell pepper)
+• ¼ cup chopped red bell pepper (¼ of a medium red bell pepper)

-• ¼ cup chopped celery (approximately 1 small celery stalk)
+• ¼ cup chopped celery (1 small celery stalk)

 • 2 tablespoons chopped red onions